umanga89/DatacomAPI/README.md

 You can use maven from the command line.
 Navigate to root directory of the project which has 'pom.xml' file

 * `mvn clean install`: it will run the test suite
+* Reports and log file will be created under target folder

 If you need more information please take a look at this [quick tutorial](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).